Dean Close School

-Dean Close School is a public school in Cheltenham, Gloucestershire, England.
-The school is divided into pre-prep, preparatory and senior schools located on separate but adjacent sites outside Cheltenham town centre, occupying the largest private land area in the town.
-The school is now co-educational, with both day and boarding pupils, who may be enrolled as young as 3 in the pre-preparatory school, and continue through to 18 at the senior school.
-Dean Close is a member of the Headmasters' and Headmistresses' Conference.
+Dean Close School is a co-educational private boarding and day school (for pupils aged 3–18) in the public school tradition, located in Cheltenham, Gloucestershire, England.
+The school opened in 1886 and is divided into pre-prep, preparatory and senior schools located on separate but adjacent sites outside Cheltenham town centre, occupying the largest single private area of land within the town, at some 50 acres.

+Established in 1886 as an all-boys school, the school became co-educational in 1970.
+It takes day pupils, as well as boarders.
+Children as young as three join the pre-preparatory school, and the senior school teaches up to the age of eighteen.

+The headmaster of Dean Close School, Bradley Salisbury, is a member of the Headmasters' and Headmistresses' Conference.

-The Headmaster of the Senior School is Bradley Salisbury and the Headmaster of the Preparatory School is Paddy Moss.
-DCPS is a member of the IAPS and the Choir Schools' Association.
-Fees are currently £26,940 pa for day pupils and £41,700 pa for boarders in the senior school.
-Fees in the prep school are up to £20,550 pa for day pupils and up to £29,100 pa for boarders.
+The headmaster of the Preparatory School, Paddy Moss, is a member of the IAPS and the Choir Schools' Association.

+Since 2015, the school has been led by a foundation, the Dean Close Foundation, incorporating Dean Close School, its Preparatory and pre-Preparatory Schools, Dean Close St John's, Dean Close Airthrie School and a series of nurseries branded 'Dean Close Little Trees'.
+The first Warden was Jonathan Lancashire, holding the role concurrently with his role in the Senior School.
+He was replaced by Emma Taylor in 2016.

 History

-The school, originally "The Dean Close Memorial School", was founded in 1886 (79th of the 103 Victorian public schools in order of foundation) and named after the Very Reverend Francis Close, Dean of Carlisle Cathedral.
-Alumni include the poet James Elroy Flecker, whose father was the School's first headmaster (the old Flecker Hall was named after him), and the artist Francis Bacon.
+The school, originally called "Dean Close Memorial School", was founded in 1886, the 79th of the 103 Victorian public schools in order of foundation, and named after the Very Reverend Francis Close, Dean of Carlisle Cathedral.
+Former pupils include the poet James Elroy Flecker, whose father was the School's first headmaster (the old Flecker Hall was named after him), and the artist Francis Bacon.